byteface/domonic/docs/_build/html/_sources/index.rst.txt

 CLI
 ----------------

-There's a few args you can pass to domonic to help you out.
+There's a few args you can pass to domonic on the command line to help you out.

+To launch the docs for a quick reference to the APIs use:

+.. code-block :: python

+  python3 -m domonic -h

 This command will attempt to generate a template from a webpage. (only simple pages for now)